RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

            Good morning

     - intent: subscribe
       examples: |
            I want to get the newsletter
            Can you send me the newsletter?
            Can you sign me up for the newsletter?

     - intent: inform
       examples: |
            My email is example@example.com
            random@example.com
            Please send it to anything@example.com
            Email is something@example.com

+:ref:`Read about best practices for NLU <training-data-format>`

 3. Define a simple form
 ~~~~~~~~~~~~~~~~~~~~~~~

 For most user goals, the bot will need to collect some information from the user to fulfill their request.
-To do so, we define a `form <>`_.
+To do so, we define a `form <glossary>`_.
 You can change the name of the form to reflect your user goal.
 Add to or replace the "email" item in the list below to reflect the information the bot needs
 to collect for your user goal.
 Leave the "type" field the same for any items you add.